Alspirid/Lounge-search/README.md

 ...
 ```
 ### Dashboard
+The dashboard style is optimized and minimalist in a way to not overwhelm the user.
 The dashboard feature is dynamic and it offers the user the different functionality available to Users
  throughout the application.
 It enables the user to see bio information, view status of the bookings,
  confirm or deny accommodation requests from other users, and  see most attractive spots in San Francisco.